segmentio/segment-docs/src/connections/destinations/catalog/gtag/index.md

 ## Ecommerce

-Segment supports Google Analytics basic e-commerce tracking across all libraries.
+Segment supports Google Analytics basic ecommerce tracking across all libraries.
 All you have to do is adhere to the [Ecommerce tracking API](/docs/connections/spec/ecommerce/v2/) and Segment sends the appropriate data to Google Analytics.

 ### Required steps